ThorstenBr/DAN2on3/README.md

 * Faster than on the Apple II: the controller works fine at Apple ///'s full 2 MHz clock.
 * Separate Apple /// disk with DAN II Controller volume configuration.
 * Supports images of up to 32MB (65535 * 512 bytes).
 Smaller images are also supported.
 (Apparently 32MB images are problematic with SOS.
 So, preferably use 16MB images...)
+* Automatic detection of the DAN II Controller slot (default).
+Manual slot configuration also supported.
 * Format support *not* available (yet).
 Currently you have to use preformatted disk images.

 # Controller Volume Configuration